Modern Safety Features and You: Tech that Keeps You in Your Lane

 What are the pros?

-The Insurance Institute for Highway Safety conducted a study in 2015 that found blind spot monitors can reduce crashes caused by lane changes by as much as 14%, lending statistical credence to the idea that they really do work.
+The that found blind spot monitors can reduce crashes caused by lane changes by as much as 14%, lending statistical credence to the idea that they really do work.

 Aside from the safety advantages, a blind spot warning system is the high-tech answer to the decades-old convex “blind spot mirror,” which can be an unsightly blight on the otherwise clean lines of a modern vehicle.